 The European Commission introduced legislative proposals in April 2023 that, if implemented, will replace the current regulatory framework in the EU for all medicines (including those for rare diseases and for children).
-The European Commission has provided the legislative proposals to the European Parliament and the European Council for their review and approval.
-In October 2023, the European Parliament published draft reports proposals are approved (with or without amendment), they will be adopted into EU law.
+The European Commission has provided the legislative proposals to the European Parliament and the European Council for their review and approval, and in April 2024, the European Parliament proposed amendments to the legislative proposals.
+Once the European Commission's legislative proposals are approved (with or without amendment), they will be adopted into EU law.